wdr-data/wdr-okr/README.md

 Scrapers are located in `okr/scrapers/` with one module for each product type.

 The `__init__.py` of each scraper module contains the functions to fill the intelligence layer.
 If cleaning or restructuring is required, it is done here.
 There are other submodules for collecting the raw data, one for each source.

 We use APScheduler for scheduling. `okr/scrapers/scheduler.py` contains the setup and cron-based rules to run scrapers periodically at specified times.

 Some data that can't be scraped automatically (yet) is manually entered or uploaded as files in the Django admin backend.
 The relevant files for this are located in `okr/admin`.

 Our intelligence layer is managed via the Django ORM.
 Models are defined in `okr/models/` with generally self-contained submodules for each product type.

-## Datasoures
+## Data sources

 - [Quintly API](https://api.quintly.com/)
 - YouTube Analytics .csv export (studio.youtube.com)